Newton (software): Features

-Newton provides support for Gmail, Hotmail, Yahoo!
+CloudMagic, as the application was originally known, provided support for Gmail, Hotmail, Yahoo!
 Mail, Outlook.com, iCloud, Google Apps, Microsoft Exchange, Office 365, Mail.com, GMX, AOL and IMAP accounts.
-The application currently runs on all iOS devices running iOS 8 and above, and Android devices running Android 4.0 and above.
-Newton was one of the first apps on ChromeOS when Google decided to bring Android apps to Chromebook.
+It ran on all iOS devices running iOS 8 and above, and Android devices running Android 4.0 and above.
+The application was one of the first apps on ChromeOS when Google decided to bring Android apps to Chromebook.

-In March 2014, Newton announced Cards, a feature that connects popular services like Evernote, Pocket, Trello, Asana, Microsoft OneNote, Salesforce.com, Zendesk and integrates them with the app.
-Cards make it easier for users to complete their workflow without leaving their email.
-Newton was one of the first apps to support Android Wear when it was announced in Google I/O, June 2014.
+In March 2014, CloudMagic announced Cards, a feature that connects popular services like Evernote, Pocket, Trello, Asana, Microsoft OneNote, Salesforce.com, Zendesk and integrates them with the app.
+Cards made it easier for users to complete their workflow without leaving their email.
+It was also one of the first apps to support Android Wear when it was announced in Google I/O, June 2014.

-In January 2015, Newton launched a "Pro" subscription service ($9.99 monthly; $99.99 yearly) to allow greater than five mail accounts be added, preference and configuration sync, among other features.
+In January 2015, CloudMagic launched a "Pro" subscription service ($9.99 monthly; $99.99 yearly) to allow more than five mail accounts to be added, preference and configuration sync, among other features.
 The Pro subscription was discontinued in April of the same year.
-In April 2016, Newton partially reintroduced premium services by introducing Sender Profile, then on September 14, 2016, renamed CloudMagic to Newton and fully introduced a subscription fee, initially at an introductory rate until July 2018, when the price are adjusted to be at the same rate as the 2015 Pro subscription.
+In April 2016, CloudMagic partially reintroduced premium services by introducing Sender Profile, then on September 14, 2016, renamed CloudMagic to Newton and fully introduced a subscription fee, initially at an introductory rate until July 2018, when the price are adjusted to be at the same rate as the 2015 Pro subscription.
 The change was met with negative responses from users.

 In December 2018, Essential Products acquired CloudMagic.